 St Isaac's Cathedral

-The golden dome of St Isaac's Cathedral dominates the skyline of St Petersburg, the colonnade around the cupola offering superb panoramic views over the city.
-It was commissioned by Tsar Alexander I to be a magnificent imperial cathedral, and the ensuing masterpiece was of grandiose proportions that took over 40 years to build and was decorated in the most extravagant manner.
-The Russian Classic style exterior encloses a splendid interior adorned with red granite columns, exquisite mosaics, painted ceilings, sculptures, frescoes, and a beautiful stained glass window, incorporating many different kinds of stone and marble work into the massive structure.
-The cathedral can accommodate 14,000 worshippers, but today services are only held here on special occasions.
-It is worth noting that no photgraphy or filming is allowed in either the Cathedral or the Colonnade.
+The golden dome of St Isaac's Cathedral dominates the skyline of St Petersburg, with the colonnade around the cupola offering superb panoramic views over the city.
+It was commissioned by Tsar Alexander I to be a magnificent imperial cathedral, and the ensuing masterpiece was of grandiose proportions, taking more than 40 years to build.
+It was decorated in the most extravagant manner.
+The Russian Classic exterior encloses a splendid interior adorned with red granite columns, exquisite mosaics, painted ceilings, sculptures, frescoes, and a beautiful stained-glass window, incorporating many different kinds of stone and marble work into the massive structure.
+The cathedral can accommodate 14,000 worshippers, but today services are held here only on special occasions.
+It is worth noting that no photography or filming is allowed in either the Cathedral or the Colonnade.

 Address: St Isaac's Square, 4, St Petersburg, Russia.

 Transport: Take a metro trip to Admiralteyskaya station.